-In view of the fact that Vesteda Finance B.V. lends on the loans it takes out on the capital markets to other Vesteda entities, Vesteda Finance B.V. has significant claims on related companies.
-The risk that these claims will be irrecoverable is considered negligible, taking into account the solid financial position of said entities in combination with their historical payment behaviour for these commitments.
-The related companies also act as guarantors for the loans.
-The above-mentioned risks have no direct financial impact on Vesteda Finance B.V. and the potential impact of these risks is not quantified as such in any greater detail.
+In view of the fact that VF lends on its loans to another VF entity, VF has significant claims on a related company.
+The risk that these claims will be irrecoverable is considered negligible, taking into account the solid financial position of said entity in combination with the historical payment behaviour for these commitments.
+The related company also act as guarantor for the loans

-Outlook 2020
+Outlook 2022